fizx/sit/README.md

 ## Tokenization

-Chaser is designed to use pluggable tokenization strategies.
+SIT is designed to use pluggable tokenization strategies.

 __TODO: Describe tokenization 101 basics, concepts, examples.__